zabeehu/webtip/_posts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 When you're ready to start scaling, creating more funnels, and want to use the Etison Suite, then you should upgrade to the $297 a month version.
 At this point, the features you gain will outweigh the price, and it should be paying for itself easily.

+### Is ClickFunnels worth it?

+Almost $100 per month price might seem high for some beginners, but is it really?
+The amount of tools that ClickFunnels replaces is insane, and not to mention plugins or apps to expand functionality.
+With the base plan, that is all you need to run your business.
+So for beginners, using just ClickFunnels is very good value and can allow you to have all the features you might not have even had before for less money.
+You can have a website, blog, e-commerce storefront, up-sells, automatic emails, opt-in pages, and webinars.
+I'm probably forgetting something else, but digging deeper in to the features, ClickFunnels is actually the only software beginners need.
+And if you still aren't sure, the 14-day free trial should be enough to convince you.

 ## The Problem with ClickFunnels

 Lets start off with the problems that ClickFunnels has.
 There must be a reason that everyone doesn't have it right?